datduong/Classify-WS-22q-Img/README.md

 Fake images were created based on [our github](https://github.com/datduong/stylegan2-ada-Ws-22q) redesigned from StyleGAN.
 The [fake images are stored here](), so that that you don't have to train StyleGAN.

 Training scripts are made (and submitted to the server) automatically using this python script.
 Please change folder path to your own machines.
 We trained 5 fold cross-validation, and then combine these 5 models into a single classifier.
 [Example scripts for the 1st fold are provided here](https://github.com/datduong/Classify-WS-22q-Img/tree/master/Experiment/ExampleScripts).
+Ensemble script to combine all models is here; you will need to change model name and folder path with respect to your machine.

+Example of training.

+Example of ensemble 5 fold cross-validation.